-Three participants failed to successfully consolidate the air bubbles in the syringe prior to expelling them.
-These errors were attributed to a single root cause: although the three participants had experience removing air bubbles when preparing aflibercept vials, ranibizumab vials, and ranibizumab PFSs, each stated that it was not in their current practice to consolidate the air bubbles prior to injection.
+Three participants failed to successfully consolidate the air bubbles in the syringe before expelling them.
+These errors were attributed to a single root cause: although the three participants had experience removing air bubbles when preparing affibercept vials, ranibizumab vials, and ranibizumab PFSs, each stated that it was not in their current practice to consolidate the air bubbles before injection.